zicklag/docs-1/docs/configuration/relationships.md

+---
+description: Directus supports all standard relationship types, as well as a few more compound types that offer greater flexibility.
+readTime: 12 minutes
+---

 # Relationships

 > As you might have guessed, relationships are a crucial part of any relational database.
 Directus supports all standard